 The Inn at Stonecliffe is one of the few places on the island to offer guests the enjoyment of an outdoor heated swimming pool.
 Perfect for an invigorating swim or a refreshing dip on a warm summer day, our pool opens the first Friday of June (weather permitting) and closes the third Sunday in September.

-When you have the urge to explore local attractions, The Inn at Stonecliffe rents a variety of adult-size bikes by the hour or day.
-Additionally, many Mackinac Island bike shops rent bikes with helmets, maps and everything you need to explore the Island’s paved trails or car-free streets.
-Bike the 8.2 miles around the island and stop along the way to see Arch Rock, British Landing Nature Center and Devil’s Kitchen.
+When you have the urge to explore local attractions, The Inn at Stonecliffe rents a variety of adult-size bicycles by the hour or day.
+Additionally, many Mackinac Island bicycle shops rent bikes with helmets, maps and everything you need for an island tour to explore the paved trails or car-free streets.
+Bike the 8.2 miles around the island and stop along the way to see the view from Arch Rock, British Landing Nature Center and Devil’s Kitchen.
 Pedal to Fort Mackinac, a more than 200-year-old National Historic Site built by the British or tour the Mackinac Island Butterfly House, a large indoor tropical garden filled with butterflies from all over the world.